SankalpGupta234/language-building/README.md

 The program can have a maximum of 10 variables.

 You can perform only binary arithmetic operations +, -, *, /, and %.

+# Operator Precedence

+There is no pre-defined precedence of arithmetic operations.
+The parser will evaluate expressions from left to right.

+Since there are no floating points, only integer division will be performed.